timchenggu123/FlashMemorize/readme.md

   4) Type what you want to write on the back of the card.
 Again, you can use ' -' to initialize a new line (Tip: to create a bullet, I use ' --'.
 See some of the test files I have in the WIP folder.)

-  5) Hit <enter>.
+  5) Hit {enter}.
 Now you have finished making your first card!

   6) Repeat step 2-5 to create more cards